isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Therapeutic Horticulture.md

 <p>Simple activities like <a href="https://www.youtube.com/watch?v=Ix79Y-vnjyc" rel="noopener noreferrer nofollow" target="_blank">propagating plants</a>,
 <a href="https://www.youtube.com/watch?v=CUxJNTL2m-A" rel="noopener noreferrer nofollow" target="_blank">leaf printing</a>, and making <a href="https://www.youtube.com/watch?v=H3255iKu9lo" rel="noopener noreferrer nofollow" target="_blank">seed mandalas</a> are
-easy activities for communities to do together, with materials that can be easily grown and harvested from a nearby Community Garden.
-Nature Kakis can learn how to <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/therapeutic-gardens/how-to-start-a-therapeutic-horticulture-programme" rel="noopener noreferrer nofollow" target="_blank">conduct these activities</a> and bring the benefits of therapeutic horticulture to their communities.</p>
+easy activities for communities to do together, with materials that can be easily grown and harvested from a nearby <a href="/all/nature-kakis-happenings/gardening/" rel="noopener noreferrer nofollow" target="_blank">Community Garden</a>.
+Nature
+Kakis can learn how to <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/therapeutic-gardens/how-to-start-a-therapeutic-horticulture-programme" rel="noopener noreferrer nofollow" target="_blank">conduct these activities</a> and bring the benefits of therapeutic horticulture to their communities.</p>
 <p></p>
 <div class="isomer-image-wrapper">